July 8, 2021

-Cleaning Up Coal Ash For Good
+Cleaning Up Coal Ash For Good: Resources and Recommendations

 Coal ash is one of the largest industrial waste streams in the U.S. and includes fly ash, bottom ash, boiler slag, and flue gas desulfurization sludge.

 - Cleaning Up Coal Ash for Good: Economists and engineers document benefits of clean closure